orangeandbronze/training-website/_posts/training-tracks/2018-06-19-java-developer.markdown

                                         <a class="faq-card">
                                             <div class="faq-header collapsed" id="heading-2" data-toggle="collapse" aria-expanded="false" data-target="#collapse-2" aria-controls="collapse-2">
                                                 <h4 class="title">
-                                                    What skills should I expect to possess at the end of the course?
+                                                    What skills should I expect to possess at the end of the track?
                                                 </h4>
                                                 <img src="{{ "assets/img/ico-chevron-down.svg" | relative_url }}" alt="" class="ico">
                                             </div>
                                             <div id="collapse-2" class="collapse faq-body" aria-labelledby="heading-2" data-parent="#accordion">
                                                 <div class="content">
                                                     <p>
-                                                        You will receive an e-mail acknowledgement about your job application.
-If you are qualified for the position, you will be contacted by a recruiter to invite you to take our examination.
+                                                        At the end of this course, students are expected to know more about Java enterprise technologies and the best practices for dealing with common enterprise challenges.
+Students will also gain more depth on Spring and JPA/Hibernate, learn about building loosely-coupled and testable applications, aspect oriented programming and integrating with other frameworks.
                                                     </p>
                                                 </div>
                                             </div>